Travel Ideas & Inspiration

 How to visit the Albertina Museum

-The museum is open daily and you’ll need tickets to enter, which you can buy online ahead of time.
+The museum is open daily, and you’ll need tickets to enter, which you can buy online ahead of time.
 These tickets do not have time slots.

 Where is the Albertina Museum?

-The Albertina Museum is in Vienna, Austria at Albertinaplatz 1.
+The Albertina Museum is in Vienna, Austria, at Albertinaplatz 1.

-7. The Upper Belvedere Museum: a Baroque palace with art
+7. The Upper Belvedere Museum

-Additionally, this museum is inside a Baroque palace, making the entire visit visually enticing from floor to ceiling.
+Additionally, this museum is inside of a Baroque palace, making the entire visit visually enticing from floor to ceiling.

 How to visit the Upper Belvedere Museum

-You’ll need tickets to enter the Upper Belvedere and it’s open every day of the week except Tuesday.
+You’ll need tickets to enter the Upper Belvedere, and it’s open every day of the week except Tuesday.
 You can get your ticket online ahead of time.

 Where is the Upper Belvedere Museum?